atvs1478/sq/README.md

 ```
 <gpio>=Vcc|GND|amp[:1|0]|ir|jack[:0|1]|green[:0|1]|red[:0|1]|spkfault[:0|1][,<repeated sequence for next GPIO>]
 ```
-You can define the defaults for jack, spkfault leds at compile time but nvs parameter takes precedence except for SqueezeAMP where these are forced at runtime.
+You can define the defaults for jack, spkfault leds at compile time but nvs parameter takes precedence except for well-known configurations where these are forced at runtime.
 ### LED
 See §**set_GPIO** for how to set the green and red LEDs.
 In addition, their brightness can be controlled using the "led_brigthness" parameter.
 The syntax is
 ```
 [green=0..100][,red=0..100]
 ```
+NB: For well-known configuration, this is ignored
 ### Rotary Encoder
 One rotary encoder is supported, quadrature shift with press.
 Such encoders usually have 2 pins for encoders (A and B), and common C that must be set to ground and an optional SW pin for press.
 A, B and SW must be pulled up, so automatic pull-up is provided by ESP32, but you can add your own resistors.
 A bit of filtering on A and B (~470nF) helps for debouncing which is not made by software.